lostatc/linotype/docs/recipes.rst

 message under certain circumstances.
 One example would be to have a global help message that displays an overview of all subcommands and then a more specific help message for each subcommand.
-This can be accomplished by limiting the number of levels of nested items to descend into.
+This can be accomplished by limiting the number of levels of nested items to descend into or by making some items invisible via a HelpFormatter class.
+The first method is shown below.

 .. code-block:: python
     :linenos: